ahmd8/serverkit/README.md

-I asked a question in stackover flow long time ago but answers, so I had to create this repo to market for this concept http://stackoverflow.com/questions/13108944/can-i-use-nginxwebkitphpsqlite-to-create-mac-appstore-applications
+I asked a question in stackoverflow long time ago but no answers, so I had to create this repo to market for this concept http://stackoverflow.com/questions/13108944/can-i-use-nginxwebkitphpsqlite-to-create-mac-appstore-applications